HarmonizedMRI/SequenceExamples-GE/pge2/rand3depi/README.md

 3. `GRE`: GRE sequence for sensitivity map estimation.

 It also generates the following `.mat` files:
-1. `kxoe$Nx`: contains the k-space sampling locations along the readout or kx direction.
+1. `kxoe$Nx`: contains the k-space sampling locations along the readout or kx direction, where Nx is the number of Cartesian locations.
 Used later to grid ramp-sampled data.
 2. `samp_log`: contains the order of k-space sampling indices.
 Used later to allocate sampled data onto a zero-filled grid.

 This example demonstrates a 3D EPI acquisition with the following parameters, described in `params.m`: